Borlaug joins GFN Foundation Advisory Council

 The Global Farmer Network Foundation is pleased to announce the addition of Julie Borlaug, President of the Borlaug Foundation, to the GFN Advisory Council.
-Ms. Borlaug joins the following in this capacity: Maria Pilu Giraudo, farmer, Argentina; Rob Horsch, Genetics Research Scientist, Washington, USA; Dr. Gilbert arap Bor, farmer and Catholic University of East Africa Lecturer, Kapseret, Kenya; Dr. CS Prakash, Plant Biotech Researcher, Tuskegee University, Alabama, USA.
+Ms. Borlaug joins the following in this capacity: Maria Pilu Giraudo, agriculteur, Argentine; Rob Horsch, Chercheur en génétique, Washington, Etats-Unis; Dr. Gilbert Bor, farmer and Catholic University of East Africa Lecturer, Kapseret, Kenya; Dr. CS Prakash, Chercheur en biotechnologie végétale, Université de Tuskegee, Alabama, Etats-Unis.

-For 18 years, Julie Borlaug has successfully worked in international agricultural development, agricultural communications, external and corporate relations.
+Pour 18 ans, Julie Borlaug has successfully worked in international agricultural development, agricultural communications, external and corporate relations.
 In her current position as VP for External Relations and PR at Invaio, Julie is dedicated to improving agricultural communications by bringing innovative, bold messaging to the agriculture sector.

 As President of the Borlaug Foundation and granddaughter of Dr. Norman Borlaug, she works to champion his legacy and lend a voice to his desire to see more successful collaborative partnerships across sectors and scientific disciplines to bring better and faster innovation to end hunger.